Loren Jackson

-Loren Cristian Jackson (born December 15, 1996) is an American professional basketball player who plays for SC Derby of the ABA League.
+Loren Cristian Jackson (born December 15, 1996) is an American professional basketball player for Yankey Ark of the P. League+.
+He played college basketball for the Akron Zips.

-Early life and high school career
+Early life

 Jackson is the son of Loren Brian Jackson, the founder and basketball coach at Victory Rock Prep in Bradenton, Florida.
 Jackson played at Victory Rock Prep.
 As a senior, Jackson averaged 22.2 points and 7.3 assists per game.

 College career

 Jackson began his college career at Long Beach State.
 After not receiving much playing time as a freshman, he decided to transfer to Akron.
 His father was friends with Akron coach John Groce and Jackson wanted to play with former high school teammate Deng Riak.
 Jackson scored in double figures in seven straight games in January and February 2019, and evolved into Akron's go-to player despite his short stature.
 As a sophomore, Jackson averaged 13.9 points and 3.1 assists per game.